nklagge/klaggenet/content/post/2018 12 01 Words Are My Matter Writings About Life and Books 20002016 with A Journal of a Writers Week.md

 ---
 date: 2018-12-01
 meta: true
-title: "Words Are My Matter: Writings About Life and Books, 2000–2016, with A Journal of a Writer's Week"
+title: "<em>Words Are My Matter: Writings About Life and Books, 2000–2016, with A Journal of a Writer's Week</em>"
+subtitle: "Ursula K. Le Guin"
 toc: false
 categories:
 - Ursula K. Le Guin